FM Technical Profile: WDLG

 Broadcasting to Divine Word Communications, who operates WDWR in

 Pensacola and WCVC in Tallahassee.
-It appears to be on air
+It was reported on air

 again as of early October 2011.
 In April 2012 the station